 Par.
-11. In Esthonia there is freedom of religion and conscience.
-Nobody is obliged to perform ritualistic acts or to be a member of a religious body or undertake public obligations in the interests of same.
+11. In Esthonia there is freedom of relirestricted or hindered otherwise than by the judigion and conscience.
+Nobody is obliged to perform ritualistic acts or to be a member of a religious body or undertake public obligations in can be restricted also by other authorities in cases the interests of same.